-Forecasting weather in the New Zealand outdoors has always been difficult, with it being not uncommon to experience all seasons in one day.
+Forecasting weather in the New Zealand outdoors has always been difficult, with it being common to experience all seasons in one day.

-The presences and effectiveness of your Wet Weather Gear, can thus make all the difference to the success of your trip, perhaps even your survival depending on the location.
+The presences and effectiveness of your Wet Weather Gear, can make all the difference to the success of your trip, perhaps even your survival depending on where you are.

 My wet weather gear consist of three items;

-I often see hikers without pack covers, and while its not a must, there are a number of reasons why I would recommend using one in all weathers on all packs;
+I often see hikers without pack covers, and while it’s no a must, there are a number of reasons why I would recommend using one in all weathers on all packs;

 - It allows you to “wear” a high visibility (or contrast) colour on your back, for your own safety, particularly if you are in areas where permitted hunters may also be operating. (this can also mean illegal poachers also)

 - The cover keeps the Pack dry or mostly dry in bad weather.
 A wet pack is a heavier pack.(i.e.: My 15 year old MacPac tramping pack weighs 2 Kg dry/ empty, this increases to 8 Kg wet/ empty!)

 - Keeps the Pack clean, which prolongs its life and function, and the cover is way easier to clean then your pack.
 Dirt and mud will also reduce any waterproof properties the pack might have.

 - The inside of the pack stays dry in heavy weather, even modern packs will start to leak in heavy weather.
 While most Hikers expecting these conditions will also pack their gear in dry bags, a dry interior is so much nicer.